egulias/SecurityDebugCommandBundle/README.md

 ## IMPORTANT

 This bundle fakes credentials and tokens to be able to inspect permissions.
 This implies a possible security hole in your application, please be aware of this. *I'm not responsible for any issue derived for a misuse or an insecure use of it*

+## Caution

+The DataCollector feature re issues the request and some events to be able to inspect the results.
+If any of your custom voters, listeners, firewal listeners has side effects **they will be issued twice**

 # Usage